 So remember the next time you want to sell t-shirts online to millennials, don’t go targeting the 40+ range.
 Set up proper audience tracking, and dig deep into your target demographic.

 The Social Reports section of Google Analytics is a great place to check if your social media channels are pulling in any sort of traffic.
 Analytics will do it best to find the exact point of entry for their visitor, and any other information it can pull.

 As Neil Patel has stated in his own Social Reporting guide: “This is your ‘figure-out-if-anything-is-working-at-a-glance-report’”

 This is your Social overview.
-The graph at the top has information on your conversions taken from the goals you have set up.
-It then compares this information with the amount of sessions that came from a social media website, and how many completed a goal.
+The graph at the top has information on the conversions taken from the goals you have set up.
+It then compares this information with the number of sessions that came from a social media website, and how many completed a goal.

 This can be crucial information for anyone running social media campaigns or is thinking about running one themselves.
 Some sites like Facebook can be a little daunting and promise tons of results without backing up their claims.
 Use this reporting feature to make sure your ads are performing well, and the results are matching up with what you see in your Facebook or Twitter ad results panel.

 Google Analytics is one of the best tools out there (free or paid) to help elevate your game online.
-The sheer amount of metrics it shows you is unmatched when compared to other free services.
+The sheer amount of metrics it shows you are unmatched when compared to other free services.
 You can see where your visitors are from, what language they speak, and how old they are.
-Analyze your visitors habits and their behavioral flow throughout the site.
+Analyze your visitor’s habits and behavioral flow throughout the site.
 The possibilities are nearly endless!

 If you need help setting up Google Analytics on your website or simply need help gauging all of the information they are throwing at you – give us a call today to set up an appointment with one of our experts.
 We would be happy to help!